 Lauren Schack Clark is Chair of the Music Department and Director of Keyboard Studies at Arkansas State University.
 She has performed as a soloist and collaborative pianist throughout the United States, Europe, and China.
-She has collaborated with faculty members of over twenty universities throughout the world, including the Vienna Konservatorium, Eastman School of Music, and the University of Michigan, and with principal symphonic players from such ensembles as the Boston Symphony, Slovenian Radio Symphony, and Cincinnati Orchestra.
-In Summer 2021, she performed a virtual recital at the FIMUS Music Festival in Brazil and at the International Horn Society Conference, with a new chamber music group, NordesTrio, with Dr. Nairam Simoes, Trumpet, and Dr. Juli Buxbaum Horn.
-She has concertized in Paris at the Institute for Advanced Vocal Study and French Piano Institute, and at Cork School of Music, Ireland.
-In October 2017, she performed Beethoven’s Piano Concerto No. 4 with the New York Classical Players.
+She has played with faculty members from over twenty universities throughout the world, including the Vienna Konservatorium, Eastman School of Music, and the University of Michigan, and with principal symphonic players from such ensembles as the Boston Symphony and the Cincinnati Orchestra.
+In Summer 2021, she performed a virtual recital at the FIMUS Music Festival in Brazil and at the International Horn Society Conference, with a new chamber music group, NordesTrio, with Dr. Nairam Simoes, Trumpet, and Dr. Juli Buxbaum, Horn.
+In October 2017, she played Beethoven’s Piano Concerto No. 4 with the New York Classical Players.

-Dr. Clark has performed at the International Double Reed, Tuba/Euphonium, Trumpet Guild Conferences, and at the American Viola Society Conference.
-She has presented at the World Piano Conference and the MTNA National Conference, and at several state music teachers conferences.
-Dr. Clark has recorded on the Centaur, Vienna Modern Masters, Emeritus, and Mark Records labels, and the upcoming ConcerTrio album will be on the Fundamental Sounds label.
+Dr. Clark has performed at the International Double Reed, Tuba/Euphonium, and Trumpet Guild Conferences, and at the American Viola Society Conference.
+She has presented at the World Piano Conference and at the MTNA National Conference, and at several state music teachers conferences.
+She has recorded on the Centaur, Vienna Modern Masters, and Emeritus labels, and the upcoming NordesTrio album will be on the Fundamental Sounds label.